-STATISTICAL PROFILE ON FEMALE GENITAL MUTILATION/CUTTING Female genital mutilation/cutting (FGM/C) refers to "all procedures involving partial or total removal of the female external genitalia or other injury to the female genital organs for non-medical reasons."1 FGM/C is a violation of girls' and women's human rights and is condemned by many international treaties and conventions, as well as by national legislation in many countries.
-Yet, where it is practised FGM/C is performed in line with tradition and social norms to ensure that girls are socially accepted and marriageable, and to uphold their status and honour and that of the entire family.
-UNICEF works with government and civil society partners towards the elimination of FGM/C in countries where it is still practised.
+STATISTICAL PROFILE ON FEMALE GENITAL MUTILATION/CUTTING Female genital mutilation/cutting (FGM/C) refers to "all procedures involving partial or total removal of the female external genitalia or other injury to the female genital organs for non-medical reasons."
+FGM/C is a violation of girls' and women's human rights and is condemned by many international treaties and conventions, as well as by national legislation in many countries.
+Yet, where it is practised, FGM/C is performed in line with tradition and social norms to ensure that girls are socially accepted and marriageable, and to uphold their status and honour and that of the entire family.
+UNICEF works with government, civil society partners and other UN agencies towards the elimination of FGM/C in countries where it is still practised.
 1 World Health Organization, Eliminating Female Genital Mutilation: An interagency statement, WHO, UNFPA, UNICEF, UNIFEM, OHCHR, UNHCR, UNECA, UNESCO, UNDP, UNAIDS, WHO, Geneva, 2008, p.
-4 2001 National decree/legislation banning FGM/C passed (amended in 2011) SELECTED STATISTICS ON WOMEN'S STATUS 40/o of women 20-24 years were married or in union before age 15 of women 20-24 years were married or in union before age 18 of women 20-24 years have given birth by age 18 of women 15-49 years think that a husband/partner is justified in hitting or beating his wife/partner under certain circumstances of women 15-49 years make use of at least one type of information media at least once a week (newspaper, magazine, television or radio)
+4 2015 National decree/legislation banning FGM/C passed SELECTED STATISTICS ON WOMEN'S STATUS 9% of women 20-24 years were married or in union before age 15 of women 20-24 years were married or in union before age 18 of women 20-24 years have given birth by age 18 of women 15-49 years think that a husband/partner is justified in hitting or beating his wife/partner under certain circumstances of women 15-49 years make use of at least one type of information media at least once a week (newspaper, magazine, television or radio)

-Source: DHS 2014
+Source: DHS 2013

 HOW WIDESPREAD IS THE PRACTICE?

-Just over one in five girls and women in Kenya have undergone FGM/C, with variations by ethnicity and region
+Three in four girls and women of reproductive age have undergone FGM/C